 If you’re thinking of fitting a winch to your 4x4 for touring, work or play, there are lots of brands and models in the market to consider.
 One of the most often asked question when customers are looking to purchase a winch is what power rating do I need for my vehicle?
 The options vary across the brands with 9,000lb, 9,500lb, 12,000lb, 13,000lb, 17,000lb, 25,000lb to name a few.

-What is often not understood by customers or many sales people is that these advertised winch ratings are based on the 1st wrap of rope or cable on the winch drum.
-This is important to understand and what this means is the rating of the winch is reduced as you increase wraps on the drum.
+What is often not understood by customers and sales people is that these advertised winch ratings are based on the 1st layer of rope or cable on the winch drum.
+This is important to understand!
+What this means is the rating of the winch is reduced as you increase layer on the drum.

 For example, a 9,500lb winch will typically hold 4 layers of rope or cable on the drum.
 Whilst the winch can pull 9,500lb on the 1st layer, this rating drops to about ~5,500lb by the fourth layer.